Myrmex/overview/cadmus/dev/concepts/graph-mappings.md

 - `76066733-6f81-48dd-a653-284d5be54cfb`: an entity derived from a part.
 In this case, the SID is equal to the part's ID (which is a GUID).
 - `76066733-6f81-48dd-a653-284d5be54cfb#some-role`: an entity derived from a part with a specific role (`some-role`).

+>For entities in parts, usually the part's SID is followed by more details about the source for that entity.
+For instance, an event entity inside an events part can append a suffix to the part SID representing the event's EID, like e.g. `76066733-6f81-48dd-a653-284d5be54cfb/birth`.
+This provides more details about the effective source of the node or triple, while still allowing an item/part-based update mechanism.

 ### Entry ID (EID)